KAJdev/project-s/README.md

 # Project S

+> [!IMPORTANT]
+> This project is in its infancy, and **WILL NOT WORK!** in its current state.
+Any issues created will be marked as wontfix.

 A Space game inspired by games like Neptune's Pride.
 Created with next.js (zustand, tailwind, konva, framer-motion) on the frontend, python (asyncio, motor, beanie, sanic) on the backend, assuming MongoDB as a database.

-> [!IMPORTANT]
-> This project is in its infancy, and as such it **WILL NOT WORK!** DO NOT CRY IN MY DMs OR CREATE ISSUES.
-YOU WILL BE IGNORED.

 ## Getting Started